Acosmia

 Acosmia is an extinct genus of marine worm from the Cambrian aged Chengjiang biota of Yunnan, China.
-It is represented by a single rare species, Acosmia maotiania, that reached 45 mm in length and 9 mm in width.
+It is represented by a single rare species, Acosmia maotiania, that reached 4.5 cm in length and 9 mm in width.
 It was likely a burrowing animal that fed by deposit feeding.
 While originally suggested it to be a priapulid (penis worm), a 2020 study proposed to be a stem-group ecdysozoan, due to lacking the radial pharygneal armature that characterises modern ecdysozoans, including priapulids.
 Later studies suggested that Acosmia was more likely a crown-group ecdysozoan possibly alied with nematoids.